5x12/pipely/README.md

-The library `pipely` can execute any class or any sequence of classes in any order.
+The light pipeline library `pipely` can execute any class or any sequence of classes in any order.
+Install with:
-To install the library:
 ```bash
 pip install pipely
 ```